 Responsibility for setting the investment strategy and for managing the Scheme rests with the Trustee.
 The persons who acted as directors to the Trustee Company during the year are listed on page 2.
-The Directors meet quarterly and decisions are passed on a simple majority of those voting.
+Decisions are passed on a simple majority of those voting.

-The Trustee, in conjunction with the MMPS, has set up a Joint Investment Committee to fully consider the investment issues which affect both Schemes and who report back to the Trustee Board.
+The Trustee, in conjunction with the PASLEMC, has set up a Joint Investment Committee to fully consider the investment issues which affect both Schemes and who report back to the Trustee Board.
 The Joint Investment Committee meets at least once a quarter.